PhilippeMorere/divvy/README.md

 ## Running
 ```
-divvy <path/to/config/file>
+divvy <path/to/config/file.yaml>
 ```

 ## Config file syntax
-An example of configuration file file is given in `examples/config.yaml`.
+Examples of configuration files and scripts are given in the `examples` directory.

+### Optimisers
+Supported optimisers are:
+* Grid search
+* Bayesian Optimisation